Warning: *privacy not included with this product

 Amazon Echo Buds

 Amazon's Echo Buds tout their connection to all things Alexa, of course.
 So if you want to enjoy all the features of these headphones, you'll have to connect them through the Alexa app.
 You also get decent sound, noise cancellation, and they are sweat-resistant if you want to exercise in them.
 Amazon wants you to know these are "designed to protect your privacy."
-Which means you can mute the mics, but you have to do it through the Alexa app which means you must sign into it first.
+But given Amazon's horrible track record at actually protecting and respecting their consumers' privacy, we'd say you should probably take that marketing slogan with a huge grain of salt.

 What could happen if something goes wrong?

-What's good with Alexa?
-They make it possible to automatically delete voice recordings immediately after they are processed.
+Let’s talk for a minute about Alexa itself.
+Amazon’s AI that’s built into everything from your Echo Buds to your smart speaker, to your remote control comes with its own set of questions and concerns.
+Amazon does make it possible to automatically delete voice recordings immediately after they are processed.
 That's a nice feature after the controversy around human reviewers listening in to Alexa voice recordings.
 However, Amazon says when you delete your voice recordings, they still can keep data of the interactions those recordings triggered.
-So, if you buy a pregnancy test through Amazon Alexa, they won't forget you bought that pregnancy test just because you ask them to delete the voice recording of that purchase.
+So, if you buy a pregnancy test through Amazon Alexa, Amazon won't forget you bought that pregnancy test just because you ask them to delete the voice recording of that purchase.
 That record of the purchase is data they have on you going forward and may use to target you with ads for more stuff.

 Tips to protect yourself